Foederati: 4th century

-The first Roman treaty with the Goths was after the defeat of Ariaric in 332, but whether or not it was a foedus is unclear.

 The Franks became foederati in 358, when Emperor Julian let them keep the areas in northern Roman Gaul, which had been depopulated during the preceding century.
 Roman soldiers defended the Rhine and had major armies 100 mi south and west of the Rhine.
 Frankish settlers were established in the areas north and east of the Romans and helped the Roman defence by providing intelligence and a buffer state.
 The breach of the Rhine borders in the frozen winter of 406 and 407 ended the Roman presence along the Rhine when both the Romans and the allied Franks were overrun by a massive tribal migration of Vandals and Alans.

 In 376, some of the Goths asked Emperor Valens to allow them to settle on the southern bank of the Danube River and were accepted into the empire as foederati.
 The same Goths then revolted in retaliation for abuses and defeated the Romans in the Battle of Adrianople in 378.
 The critical loss of military manpower thereafter forced the Empire to rely much more on foederati levies.

 The loyalty of the tribes and their chieftains was never reliable, and in 395, the Visigoths, now under the lead of Alaric, once again rose in rebellion.
 The father of one of the most powerful late Roman generals, Stilicho, rose from the ranks of the foederati.